 When using a hair dryer, do you have to wait for the hot air to get to temperature?
 I don’t have much experience with hair dryers, but what I do know is the air will get to temperature almost immediately.

 This is why my (hopefully) common sense brain tells me I don’t need to preheat my air fryer.
 The hot air being constantly pushed around my air fryer will be up to temperature and cooking my food in no time!
+You are needlessly adding to your cooking time by pre-heating, in my opinion.

 Are there any exceptions to this?